Confiqure/ScrabbleBot/README.md

 The current configuration of the script is made to play *Words With Friends*, a Scrabble spin-off commonly played via Facebook.

 To run:
-Compile the source files and run via: java Scrabble <game name> <letters you have>
+Download the compiled JAR file and run via: java -jar Scrabble.jar <game name> <letters you have>
 It will boot up a moment later with a tiled UI.
 Simply click on any tile to enter the letter that goes there. **NOTE:** If NO letter goes in a space, please enter the space character (" ") in the tile - do NOT leave it blank!
 All tiles are created with spaces by default.

 The current script will form the highest scoring move on the board, but with a few exceptions: